vendia/examples/features/share/graphql/README.md

 GraphQL represents a change from REST APIs.
 Sample code in this project will demonstrate how to work with a Vendia Share Uni using the built-in GraphQL Explorer as well as several programming languages.

-We will explore querying and changing data in a Uni using several programming launguages.
+We will explore querying and changing data in a Uni using several programming languages.
 While each language will have its own nuances, each example will use standard GraphQL [queries](https://graphql.org/learn/queries/) and [mutations](https://graphql.org/learn/queries/#mutations).

 **NOTE:** [GraphQL supports a number of programming languages](https://graphql.org/code/#language-support).
 The ones used in this example are representative only.